Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/xgpl_src/IsoAgLib/comm/Part7_ProcessData/readme.txt

    - combine setpoint and measurement value to one variable ( IsoAgLib::iProcDataRemoteSimpleSetpointSimpleMeasure_c handles them as two different values, so that a deviation between them can still be detected )
+<br>Also take a look at the \ref ProcDataRemotePage.

 \section ProcDataDirectoryStructureGrp Distribution of Classes and their corresponding files The different variants of local and remote Process Data are based on some helper classes.
 The helper classes